-The purpose of A-level Physical Education is to give you the opportunity to improve your knowledge and personal skills in sports and exercises of your choice.
-In doing so you will also learn about how best to prepare your body and mind to maximise your performance as well as gaining insight into sports in a historical and comparative sense.
-A-level Physical Education is an excellent qualification for those interested in working professionally in sports or the leisure industry, exercise sciences or in further education.
+A level PE gives you the opportunity to develop your knowledge of the world of sport through a number of varied topics.
+In doing so you will also learn about how best to prepare your body and mind to maximise your performance in sport as well as gaining insight into sports in a historical and comparative sense.
+This combined with performance or coaching of a sport of your choice (from a set list) whilst carrying out in- depth analysis of your technical and tactical weaknesses within that sport mean that A-level Physical Education is an excellent qualification for those interested in working professionally in sports or the leisure industry, exercise sciences or in further education.

-If PE has been studied at GCSE: a good pass achieved If PE has not been studied at GCSE: 6+ in science.
+If PE has been studied at GCSE: 6+.

+If PE has not been studied at GCSE: 6+ in science.